muhammad-akbrrr/gold-rush-smartcontract/README.md

   pub total_fee_collected: u64,  // The total fees collected for this round. pub total_reward_pool: u64,    // The total reward pool after deducting fees. pub winners_weight: u64,       // The total weight of winning bets (for reward calculation).
-Default to 0 if no winners.
+Default to 0 if no winners. pub settled_bets: u64,         // Number of bets that have been processed (for incremental settlement)

   // --- Metadata ---
   pub created_at: i64,           // The timestamp when the round was created.